 Step 2: Shop around

-When you know what coverages you want, check out what insurance companies have to offer.
+When you know what coverage’s you want, check out what insurance companies have to offer.
+Beware of call centers who give you a quick rate without explaining overages.

 - Compare your options with prospective insurers